 One of the most important categories of any boat — how does it handle on the water?
 We tested this through an exhaustive season of paddling through all kinds of waters and terrain.
-We noted how each kayak tracked, how easily it turned, how fast we could go in it, any drag or resistance during paddling, how stable it was, and how well it did in windy conditions.
-We also evaluated each kayak's ability to handle various speeds and intensities of water and wave action as well as its ability to pass over partially submerged objects unscathed.
+We noted how each kayak tracked, how easily it turned, how fast we could go, any drag or resistance during paddling, how stable it was, and how well it did in windy conditions.
+We also evaluated each kayak's ability to handle various speeds and intensities of water and wave action, as well as its ability to pass over partially submerged objects unscathed.
 We tested this by paddling across lakes, up and down streams and rivers, racing friends, putting novice paddlers and experienced paddlers in every boat, and seeing how each did in various wind and wave conditions.

 Several boats came with a paddle, which we evaluated for overall usefulness and effectiveness as we paddled in all conditions, pushed off of shores and submerged rocks, and took long journeys.
-Tandem models were also tested for best paddle position by having many different sized people and of varying ability levels work together from playtime paddles to epic voyages.
+Tandem models were also tested for best paddle position by having many different sized people and varying ability levels work together from playtime paddles to epic voyages.

 What good is trying to spend an afternoon or whole weekend out on your boat if it's not even comfortable?
-We asked as paddlers of as many sizes and skill levels as we could find to help us evaluate the comfort level of each kayak.
+We asked paddlers of as many sizes and skill levels as we could find to help us evaluate the comfort level of each kayak.
 The most important questions were, "How long are you willing to sit in this kayak?" and "How challenging is it to paddle?"
 We tested these by taking trips of varying lengths and intensities and swapping kayaks with other paddlers frequently to tease out the more subtle differences between models.
 We also evaluated each kayak on how easy it was to get in and out of from the beach, a dock, or from the water.
 Finally, we considered the comfort of any included paddles and any special use the kayak may have been designed for.
 This included checking out foot braces, trying various angles of recline, and using gear holders and storage compartments.

 Ease of Set Up

 Additionally, we set up kayaks at the car and carried them down to the water already assembled.
-We also graded each kayak on the presence and type of bow and stern handles they had to facilitate this process, and if it was easier, harder, or virtually the same amount of work as carrying them in their bags.
+We also graded each kayak on the presence and type of bow and stern handles they had to facilitate this process and if it was easier, harder, or virtually the same amount of work as carrying them in their bags.

 While we tested these kayaks extensively for an entire season of adventure paddling (some for several subsequent seasons), we also recognize that most people who are looking to purchase an inflatable kayak would like to use it more than a single season.
 We did our best to treat these boats with as much abuse as we felt they would reasonably take from hard use by aquatic voyageurs of all kinds.
-We sent them out with kids, brought dogs of all sizes, piled them full of gear and took them across all manner of abrasive objects.
+We sent them out with kids, brought dogs of all sizes, piled them full of gear, and took them across all manner of abrasive objects.
 However, we recognize that a single season of use can only give us so much insight into the true longevity of many of these crafts, which is why we only gave this metric a 10% weight in the overall score of each boat.
 We also noted the construction and care put into the construction of each kayak and its carrying bag.
 Additionally, we checked out the repair kit (if one was included) and put them to use as needed.